kmille36/MacOS-Mojave-KVM-Preinstall/README.md

 # MacOS-Mojave-KVM-Preinstall
 Mac OS running on QEMU-KVM (Pre-install 20GB)

 -Note: It will use all available free ram and CPUs.
-Script only for Ubuntu, Debian.
+The script is only for Ubuntu, Debian.

--How it work: Pre-install QCOW2 (128 GB disk space), connect with VNC at port 5900
+-How it works: Pre-install QCOW2 (128 GB disk space), connect with VNC at port 5900

 ![image](https://user-images.githubusercontent.com/58414694/146664162-a2b95463-207f-4067-a257-227e74fe53db.png)